sanity-io/sanity-template-astro-clean/README.md

 1. `npm install` to install dependencies
 2. `npm create sanity@latest init --env`, this will:

    - ask you to select or create a Sanity project and dataset
    - output a `.env` file with appropriate variables
    - _(or use `sanity init --env` if you have the CLI installed)_

 3. `npm run dev` to start the development server

 Your Astro app should now be running on [http://localhost:3000/](http://localhost:3000/) and Studio on [http://localhost:3333/](http://localhost:3333/).

-_Feel free to move each of the folders to their own location and check them into version control._
+_Feel free to move each of the folders to dedicated locations and check them into version control._

 ### Add content